iwdgo/postfixcalculator/README.md

 Slice is the underlying type of string.
 So string editing won't change anything and might be worse as a string is read-only and might be copied over and over again.

-Benchmarking is done on a calculation where floats appear.
+Benchmarking is done on a calculation using floats.

 ***Optimum***